f5devcentral/xcawsedgedemoguide/README.md

 ![alt text](assets/vk8s-create-1.png)

 In the Name field, enter a name.
 Then open the menu and select the virtual site we created earlier.
-Complete creating the vK8s object by clicking **Save and Exit**.
+Complete creating the vK8s object by clicking **Add Virtual K8s**.
 Wait for the vK8s object to get created and displayed.

 ![alt text](assets/vk8s-create-2.png)